Danielyan86/IELTS-AI-Learning/words/雅思词汇真经/1 - natural and geology.md

 The **seismic** activity in the region triggered a massive **avalanche**, burying the mountain pass under tons of snow and **debris**.

-The earthquake triggered seismic activity in the region, causing a massive avalanche to **cascade** down the mountainside, adding to the devastation already wrought by the tremors.
+The earthquake triggered seismic activity in the region, causing a massive avalanche to **cascade** down the mountainside, adding to the devastation already wrought by the **tremors**.

 As the **glacier** slowly melted, it transformed into a vast **swamp**, teeming with life and mystery.